 On March 31, 2017, the Company adopted, and the stockholders approved, the 2017 Stock Incentive Plan (the "Plan") authorizing 2,000,000 shares of Company Common Stock for issuance as stock options and restricted stock units to employees, directors or consultants.
-In May 2019, the stockholders ratified an increase in the Plan authorizing an additional 2,100,000 shares of Common Stock and in June 2020 ratified a further authorization of 1,900,000 shares of Common Stock for a total of 6,000,000 shares subject to the Plan.
-In June 2021, the stockholders ratified an increase in the Plan authorizing an additional 1,500,000 shares of Common Stock to a total of 7,500,000 shares.
-At March 31, 2022, there were 1,528,306 shares of Common Stock available for grant under the Plan.
+In May 2019, the stockholders ratified an increase in the Plan authorizing an additional 2,100,000 shares of Common Stock, in June 2020 ratified an additional 1,900,000 shares of Common Stock, in June 2022 ratified an additional 1,500,000 shares of Common Stock and in June 2022 ratified an additional 1,500,000 shares of Common Stock for a total of 9,000,000 shares subject to the Plan.
+At June 30, 2022, there were 1,711,281 shares of Common Stock available for grant under the Plan.

 The Company generally recognizes share-based compensation expense on the grant date and over the period of vesting or period that services will be provided.
-InJanuary 2022 the Company recognized severance acceleration of \$242 of share-based compensation expense resulting from the resignation of the Company's CEO as part of a management transition plan.
+InJanuary 2022 the Company recognized severance acceleration of \$242 of share-based compensation expense resulting from the resignation of the Company's Chief Executive Officer as part of a management transition plan.